Sine Resonance Track & Dwell (SRTD)

 March 29, 2018

-A Shift in Resonant Frequency
+Shift in Resonant Frequency

-Thus, a fixed-frequency dwell (a sine dwell which does not adjust frequency) has shortcomings when it comes to dwelling at a product’s resonance.
-However, there are ways to track a drifting resonant frequency and to stay on the resonance.
+Thus, a fixed-frequency dwell (a sine dwell that does not adjust frequency) has shortcomings when it comes to dwelling at a product’s resonance.
+However, there are ways to track a drifting resonant frequency to stay on the resonance.

 One way to stay on resonance is to track the phase difference between the control and response.
 When a product begins to fatigue, the frequency values of its resonances will decrease but its phase value for the resonance will not.

 Phase-tracking SRTD allows the test’s frequency value to adjust with the product’s changing resonant frequency.
 For more information on this method, see the technical paper “Improving SRTD With Resonance Phase Settings.”